chrisnoonan98675/site/xl-deploy/sample/customizationmanual.markdown

             return newArrayList();
         }

 2. In Java as a **delegate** which is bound via synthetic XML.
-Delegate is an object with a default constructor which contains one or more methods annotated with @Delegate.
+Delegate is an object with a default constructor which contains one or more methods annotated with `@Delegate`.
 Those can be used to generate steps for control tasks.

         class MyControlTasks {